 Although Oxford County is now in Phase 3 of the provincial Health Ministry Reopening process, Community Options for Justice continues to actively monitor the COVID-19 situation in collaboration with provincial and community health agencies, as well as local stakeholders, including Probation and Parole offices, provincial courts and community partners.

 Effective Monday July 6, 2020, our agency will have staff on-site in the office to meet with clients in-person, if suitable.

-However, based on an assessment of the client’s need and/or the preference of the client, COJ will continue to provide tele/virtual support during agency hours.
-For the time being, staff are usually available Monday to Thursday from 8:30-4:00 pm.
+Based on an assessment of the client’s need and/or the preference of the client, COJ will continue to provide tele/virtual support during agency hours, if suitable or preferred.

 The steps above are being taken are cautionary and in an effort to reduce risk.
 We want to do our part in the fight to mitigate the spread of COVID-19.
 More detailed information about COVID-19 and precautions you can take is available at https://www.swpublichealth.ca/

 We want to thank everyone for your patience and understanding.

 Our Mission is to enable youth and adults who are in conflict with the law to take responsibility for their actions through community work, education and skill development, victim awareness, and lifestyle choices.

 We collaborate with the community, courts, police and governments to provide alternatives in the community for persons in conflict with the law, in a cost effective and responsive manner.

 We provide an opportunity for the community to be involved in the criminal justice system and encourage offenders to demonstrate responsibility to their community and accountability to their victims.